Skip to main content

 node-0 10.x.y.z gd-8xh100ib-i128 org123 example-nodepool true true false Required 2.26.0 production none

-In this example, node-0 needs to be rebooted with a reconfiguration reboot to have the new Node Profile applied.
-See Applying Node Pool Configuration Updates for more information how to perform a reconfigure reboot.
+In this example, node-0 needs a reconfiguration reboot to apply the new Node Profile.
+For more information on how to perform a reconfigure reboot, see Apply Node Pool updates.

 Roll back to a previous Node configuration

 You can roll back to a previous configuration.
-All configurations that were previously applied to the Node Pool are enumerated in the nodeConfigurationRevisions for your reference.
-If you want to manually roll back a configuration, you must set your nodeConfigurationUpdateStrategy to Manual so that it does not get overwritten by a new auto-staged configuration.
-With the CoreWeave Intelligent CLI (cwic) rollback command, you can omit the nodeProfile identifier to perform a simple rollback to the previous configuration, or you can specify a nodeProfile to roll back to an exact configuration.
+The nodeConfigurationRevisions enumerates all configurations previously applied to the Node Pool for your reference.
+If you want to manually roll back a configuration, you must set your nodeConfigurationUpdateStrategy to Manual so that a new auto-staged configuration doesn’t overwrite it.
+With the CoreWeave Intelligent CLI (cwic) rollback command, you can omit the nodeProfile identifier to roll back to the previous configuration, or you can specify a nodeProfile to roll back to an exact configuration.

 Example command